 Site costs are the expenses associated with building a home on a specific lot of land.
 Site costs may include:

 The specifics of site costs are covered by your development action (DA), which will address the exact provisions associated with knocking down and rebuilding in your local council.

 Find out more about gaining DA approval in NSW here.

 Demolition costs vary from project to project.
 Factors such as location, neighbouring structures, temporary fences, trees and access to the site will all impact the final cost of knock down rebuild projects.

 While your house is under construction, there may be associated costs with finding temporary accommodation.
 Hotels and rental properties may offer a special price if you are planning on staying for an extended period of time.
 You may also be able to cut costs by staying with friends or family for free.

 It’s important that you are fully aware of the custom home build timeline before committing to your temporary accommodation.
 This will ensure that you correctly budget your accommodation costs and factor this into your overall project.

 There can be another, less tangible cost to renovations and rebuilds, and that is the potential emotional toll.
 The time and energy spent on finding and vetting multiple renovation contractors and monitoring their work can be draining – and doing renovation work yourself is a whole new level of tiring!

-Building a new home also requires working with a team to realise an end goal, but by you can experience a smooth and stress-free process.
+Building a new home also requires working with an experienced team to realise an end goal, so that you can experience a smooth and stress-free process.
 At Wincrest Bespoke we have a dedicated project manager on each build who is your main point of contact for our services, and our team provides a fixed price for the project to provide peace of mind.
 From design to finish, you can rest assured knowing we’ll guide you through the process without pressure or hidden costs.
 That feeling in itself can be invaluable.
-Can link to Article 1 once published: 5 Factors to Consider When Choosing Your Custom Home Designer in Sydney